kubernetesdaily/kubernetesdaily.github.io/content/post/arkade/index.md

 author = "Sangam Biradar"
 categories = ["Kubernetes", "2023"]
 weight = 10
-description = " Kubernetes "
-draft = false
-slug = "add magic to your CLI with Arkade Installer " tags = ["DevOps", "kubernetes", "DevTool", "CLI"]
+description = "add magic to your CLI with Arkade and Increase Productivity  " draft = false slug = "add magic to your CLI with Arkade Installer " tags = ["DevOps", "kubernetes", "DevTool", "CLI"]